Cooking On The Ranch

 5 from 1 vote

-An absolutely perfect stuffed french toast recipe for Mother’s Day Brunch.
-Perfect because it’s a make ahead recipe that benefits from an overnight soak in the refrigerator.
-Pop this Mango Cream Cheese Stuffed French Toast in the oven the next morning and you’ve got a crowd pleasing breakfast casserole.
+There are many things to love about this Baked French Toast with Cream Cheese.
+It's make ahead that benefits from an overnight soak in the refrigerator.
+Pop this mango cream cheese french toast in the oven the next morning and you've got a crowd pleasing breakfast casserole.

 Prep Time30 minutes mins